 Another common irritant is Tea Tree oil which is on used on the skin due to its anti bacterial properties.
 Tea tree oils is very effective for acne and used in many chemical and chemical free acne products but if you have sensitive skin that is also affected by acne.
 Well, you get the picture.

-How old is your oil?
+How old is your essential oil?

 This is another common one.
-Just like a good red wine, essential oils are susceptible to oxidisation or going off.
-Spoiled (oxidised) essential oils have a greater risk of triggering an allergic reaction so something that may not have caused any concerns in the past allergy wise may start to do so simply because it has turned.
+Just like a good red wine, essential oils are susceptible to oxidization or going off.
+Spoiled (oxidized) essential oils have a greater risk of triggering an allergic reaction so something that may not have caused any concerns in the past allergy wise may start to do so simply because it has turned.
 Again, like red wine, keep your oils capped and in a cool, dark, dry place.

 Risks to the throat